charmed-kubernetes/actions-operator/CONTRIBUTING.md

 # Contributor Guide

-This GitHub Action is open source ([Apache License 2.0](./LICENSE)) and we actively seek any community contibutions for code, suggestions and documentation.
+This GitHub Action is open source ([Apache License 2.0](./LICENSE)) and we actively seek any community contributions for code, suggestions and documentation.
 This page details a few notes, workflows and suggestions for how to make contributions most effective and help us all build a better workflow - please give them a read before working on any contributions.